-Ungulate Winter Range (UWR) west of the Goat Range park has the highest levels of caribou use during late winter, due to gentle slopes and hemlock-leading forest.
+In designing the park proposal, VWS recognized that Ungulate Winter Range (UWR) west of the Goat Range park has the highest levels of use during late winter.
+It's clearly the more gentle slopes and hemlock-leading forest that attract them.
 But Mountain Caribou need to travel widely through the year, and also change their range over years.

 Historically the caribou travelled from these areas, east through the Goat Range Park.
 They swam the Lardeau River and entered the park proposal, ascending the Badshots through the Healy Creek and perhaps through Lake Creek valleys.
 Descending to the Duncan and crossing the river, they had good habitat in the Hume Creek valley.

-The park proposal has been designed to preserve remaining old-growth along this route.
-Caribou use of the Duncan River side has dwindled, but continuing access from the Lardeau River to Hume and other creeks such as Giegerich and the Westfall is important.
+Every year caribou and their tracks are still seen in this area between the Lardeau and the Duncan.
+Their use of the Duncan River side has drastically dwindled, but continuing access from the Lardeau to Hume and other creeks such as Giegerich and the Westfall is important.
 Letting their habitat and connectivity continue to shrink would doom this herd to extinction.

 This part of the proposal would also protect superb riparian habitat in Lake Creek, with stands of magnificent old-growth cedar-hemlock.
-The Mountain Caribou Recovery Plan excluded this forest.
+The Mountain Caribou Recovery Plan excluded this forest, presmably for logging.
 No one knows the significance of this old-growth to Mountain Caribou today, because the valley is untracked wilderness and the forest conceals the animals from the air.
-But caribou tracks have been seen there in past years.
+But caribou tracks were seen there in summer a couple of years ago.
 There is no excuse for logging Lake Creek, and at any rate, it has not yet been economical to do so.